Harassment, Bullying, Unlawful Discrimination and Sexual Misconduct Policy

 Notifying and Reporting Breaches

 If a staff member, student or volunteer believes that they are being harassed, bullied, unlawfully discriminated or sexually discriminated against, there are a number of important steps they should take:

 the individual is encouraged to seek support from a trusted source such as a family member, counsellor, campus pastor, student support or external provider before taking any formal action.
 The reporting person is advised to limit the number of people they inform about the incident/s so as not to jeopardise the impartiality of any future investigation;

-report the behaviour or incident to their manager, or the Human Resources Officer; the individual can lodge a grievance under the College’s Grievance Policies;
+report the behaviour or incident to their manager, or the Human Resources Department; the individual can lodge a grievance under the College’s Grievance Policies;

 If the alleged perpetrator is a manager then the report about the manager should be directed to a senior manager, and if this is not available, to the VPO;

 when made aware of such a matter under these procedures, an authorised officer for grievances may assist the person to make a report to police.
 A criminal investigation into allegations does not relieve AC of its duty to resolve complaints promptly and equitably.
 If a matter is reported to police and it will interfere with the police investigation/action to continue to deal with the matter under AC procedures, the College will suspend action.
 If there is no risk of interference with a police investigation the matter may be dealt with under the College’s grievance procedures.

 The first priority is the wellbeing of the individual.
 As such, the reporting person will not be victimised or treated unfairly for reporting an incident.
 If the reporting person is not satisfied with the way in which the College has dealt with a complaint, the reporting person can seek further advice from an outside agency such as the Human Rights Commission or the Equal Opportunity Commission or other relevant government agency.